 - After you review the critique, let it sit for a day or two.
 In time, your emotions will subside and your intellect will take over.
 The reasonable part of your brain will step in and you’ll be able to absorb the feedback objectively.

 - Revisit the critique with an open mind.
-Try to treat your own writing as if it were not yours at all.
-As you review it, ask yourself how the suggestions provided can be applied and envision how they will make your work better.
+Try to treat your own writing as if it were someone else’s.
+As you review it, ask yourself how the suggestions provided can be applied, and envision how they will make your work better.

 - Figure out what is objective and what is personal in the critique.
 Critics are human.
-Some of their findings may be technical, mistakes that you should definitely fix.
+Some of their findings may be technical—mistakes that you should definitely fix.
 Other findings will be highly subjective (this character is unlikable, this dialogue is unclear, etc.).
-You may have to make judgment calls to determine where the critic is inserting his or her personal tastes.
+You may have to make judgment calls to determine where the critic is inserting their personal tastes.

 - Decide what you’ll use and what you’ll discard.
-Remember that the critic is not in your head and may not see the big picture of your project.
+Remember, the critic is not in your head and may not see the big picture of your project.

-- Thank the critic.
-After all, he or she took the time to help you, and even if you didn’t like what they had to say or how they said it—even if the critique itself was weak—just be gracious, say thanks, and move on.
+- Thank your critics.
+After all, they took the time to help you, and even if you didn’t like what they had to say or how they said it—even if the critique itself was weak—just be gracious, say thanks, and move on.
+Don’t argue about the feedback.

-- Long-term applications: you can apply the feedback to future projects too.
+- You can apply the feedback to future projects too.
 Take what you learned from this critique and use it when you’re working on your next project.
 In this way, your writing (not just a single project) will consistently improve.

-In some cases, you may not have any control over who critiques your work.
-If it’s published, then anyone can assess it.
-If you’re taking a class or workshop, then peer-to-peer critiques may be required.
+In some cases, you may not have control over who critiques your work.
+If it’s published, anyone can assess it, and they can assess it publicly.
+If you’re taking a class or workshop, peer-to-peer critiques may be required.
 In cases like these, it’s essential that you keep a cool head.
 Even if someone is unnecessarily harsh or rude in their (uninvited) delivery, respond tactfully and diplomatically.

-If you can obtain useful critiques and apply the feedback to your work, your writing will dramatically improve.
-Critiques are one of the most effective and fastest tracks to making your writing better.
-But they won’t help you one bit if you can’t accept them graciously.
+If you can obtain useful critiques and apply the feedback to your work, your writing will improve dramatically.
+Critiques are one of the most effective and fastest ways of making your writing better.